Adrenal Fatigue: How Does Stress Contribute to Adrenal Fatigue?

 What diet helps with adrenal fatigue?

-Balanced meals with whole foods, healthy fats, protein, and steady blood sugar support are often recommended for energy and resilience.
+Balanced meals with whole foods, healthy fats, protein, fibre, and steady blood sugar support are often recommended for energy and resilience.

 Does poor sleep make adrenal fatigue worse?